-MIAMI — No coverage is owed to an insured salon and medical spa for business losses sustained as a result of shutdown orders issued in the wake of the COVID-19 pandemic because the insured failed to show that it sustained a direct physical loss to its insured property, a Florida federal judge said Dec.
-30 in granting the insurers’ motion to dismiss.
+MIAMI — No coverage is owed for an insured’s business losses sustained as a result of shutdown orders issued to slow the spread of the COVID-19 virus because the insured failed to show that the virus is a biological agent as defined in the policy’s pollution condition endorsement, a Florida federal judge said May 20 in granting the insurer’s motion to dismiss.

 ST. LOUIS — The Eighth Circuit U.S. Court of Appeals on May 21 reversed and remanded a district court’s duty-to-defend ruling in an asbestos coverage dispute after determining that the district court misapplied Minnesota law in determining that the insurer has a duty to defend only certain claims brought against the insured.

 DENVER — A homeowners insurer has no duty to provide coverage to an insured for water and mold damages because the insured failed to prove that the damages at issue occurred during the applicable policy period, a Colorado federal judge said May 19 in granting the insurer’s motion for summary judgment on breach of contract and bad faith claims.

 CHICAGO — The owner of a hotel, restaurant and convention center on May 7 reiterated its argument asking the Seventh Circuit U.S. Court of Appeals to reverse a lower federal court’s dismissal of its breach of contract and declaratory judgment lawsuit seeking coverage for its losses arising from the coronavirus pandemic, arguing that its interpretation of its “all-risk” insurance policy’s business income coverage is reasonable and, therefore, the insurer has failed to establish the “legal insufficiency” of its complaint.